dh1011/llm-term/README.md

 ## Usage

-1. Set your OpenAI API key:
+1. Set your OpenAI API key (if using OpenAI models):

    - MacOS/Linux:
      ```